 Engelthaler, D.M., Gage, K.L., Montenieri, J.A., Chu, M. and Carter, L.G.
 (1999) PCR Detection of Yersinia pestis in fleas: Comparison with mouse inoculation.
 J. Clin.
 Microbiol., 37:1980-1984.

-Specimen requirements: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.